Starwood European Real Estate Finance Ltd (SWEF)

 Loan to Value

-All assets securing the loans undergo third party valuations before each investment closes and periodically thereafter at a time considered appropriate by the lenders.
-The current weighted average age of the dates of these third party valuations for the whole portfolio is 1.09 years while the current weighted average age of the valuations for the income producing portfolio (i.e. excluding loans for development or heavy refurbishment) is 0.79 years.
+All assets securing the loans undergo third party valuations (as detailed above in Portfolio Update section) the current weighted average age of the valuations for the whole portfolio is 1.24 years and the current average weighted average age of the valuations for the income producing portfolio (i.e. excluding loans for development or heavy refurbishment) is 1.04 years.

 The table below shows the sensitivity of the loan to value calculation for movements in the underlying property valuation and demonstrates that the Group has considerable headroom within the currently reported last LTVs.